rapidsai/rmm/README.md

 ## Using RMM in a downstream CMake project

 The installed RMM library provides a set of config files that makes it easy to integrate RMM into your own CMake project.
-In your `CMakeLists.txt`, just add
+Add the following to `CMakeLists.txt`:

 ```cmake
 find_package(rmm [VERSION])